Cardiovascular disease in women: Prevention

-Depending on the risks associated based on age, type of disease, prognosis, pregnancy, or menopausal stages, the following primary preventions can be prescribed to women under the guidance and proper consultation with their healthcare provider.
+Depending on the risks associated with age, disease type, prognosis, pregnancy, or menopausal stage, the following primary preventions can be prescribed to women under the guidance and proper consultation with their healthcare provider.

 Nutrition and exercise: Adjusting an individual's lifestyle through diet choices and increased physical activity has been shown to reduce the long-term negatives associated with most risk factors, including plaque buildup and weakening of the heart muscle.
 Exercise has been shown to strengthen the heart muscle, allowing it to pump greater blood volume at a regular pace, thus preventing overexertion and tissue damage.
 Additionally, a diet with low trans fat, saturated fat, refined carbohydrates, and sugar-sweetened beverages, and enriched with fruits, vegetables, whole grains, and unsaturated fats have reflected a significant reduction in the risk of developing.

 Smoking cessation: The adverse effects associated with smoking have been overwhelmingly shown to contribute to numerous risk factors that cause CVDs.
 These include contributing to atherosclerosis and contributing to blood clot formation.
 For patients who have a history of smoking, it is important to focus on quitting smoking to prevent additional damage and allow healing to begin.

 Treatment

 As CVD is the primary result of long-term damage to the cardiovascular system, research has been unable to develop a way to cure it permanently.
-However, through the available therapies and prevention strategies, there are methods of improving its effects and making it so that the individual's quality of life remains.
+However, through available therapies and prevention strategies, methods to improve its effects to preserve the individual's quality of life remain.
 This can help manage and reduce further risk of developing life-threatening CVDs.
-The strategies that have been established in routine care include pharmacological therapies, lifestyle changes (including nutrition and exercise), surgery, and smoking cessation.
+The strategies established in routine care include pharmacological therapies, lifestyle changes (including nutrition and exercise), surgery, and smoking cessation.